 “Cereals are typically loaded with sugar, low-quality carbs, and unnecessary hydrogenated oils,” says Michalski.
 And, of course, they’re highly processed.

 If pressed to name some good choices, Michalski likes Food for Life Ezekiel Organic Sprouted Whole Grain Cereal (Almond, Golden Flax, or Original), Cascadian Farm Organic Multi Grain Squares Cereal, and good old-fashioned steel-cut oatmeal—”the safest way to go,” she says.

 But try to keep your serving size small—perhaps demote cereal to garnish status by sprinkling two tablespoons over fruit or yogurt.

-How to tell if your favorite breakfast cereal is actually not all that healthy?
-Here are five things to look for:
+Want to know if your favorite cereal is sneakily not very healthy?
+Here are 5 things to look for:

 1. Beware of oils.
 Not just hydrogenated oils (or trans fats), but also olive oil, which can super-size the calories.
 Granola, we’re talking to you.

 3. Look for low sugar content (less than 5 grams is good, less than 2 is ideal).
-Kashi Go Lean Crunch has 13 grams.
-And skip those with dried fruit, since they can amp up the sugar calories.
-Add real fruit to your cereal instead.
+Kashi Go Lean Crunch, by comparison, has 13 grams.
+And skip those with dried fruit, which can amp up the sugar calories, and add real fruit to your cereal instead.

 4. “Organic” doesn’t mean “healthy” or “not fattening.”
 Organic canola oil is still canola oil and can still be hydrogenated.
 Organic sugar is still sugar.